srvrco/getssl/dns_scripts/00GoDaddy-README.txt

 There are additional options, which are documented in the *godaddy" files and dns_godaddy -h.

-Copyright (2017) Timothe Litt  litt at acm _dot org
+Copyright (C) 2017, 2018 Timothe Litt  litt at acm _dot org

 This sofware may be freely used providing this notice is included with all copies.
 The name of the author may not be used to endorse